 Certainly not new to Port Macquarie, but a new addition to Bago, is Baba Lila’s Hand Made Chocolates.
 Tash Topschij has set up a permanent outlet where she mixes, rolls, dips and wraps thousands of chocolates each week using a generations old family recipe passed down to her from her Russian mother.
 Tash has developed a range of chocolates using native bush food flavours including Davidson Plum and Lemon and Aniseed Myrtle.
 A mixed box is essential provisioning for that late night sweet fix while you’re touring around.

-The Native Catering Co - A quick blat down the Pacific Highway and I arrived in the sleepy fishing village of North Haven just in time to have lunch overlooking the waterways that wind through the area.
+A quick blat down the Pacific Highway and I arrived in the sleepy fishing village of North Haven just in time to have a quick bite of lunch overlooking the waterways that wind through the area.

 Rockin Oysters - Roll up to the row of oyster sheds nestled along the Camden Haven estuary and you’ll tell which one belongs to James Woods by the loud music blaring from his workshop, as he toils away producing some of the most flavoursome and clean tasting oysters in Australia.
 I’d swap every fancy dinner in the world to stand ankle deep in that pure water slurping back his freshly shucked Sydney Rock Oysters with nothing but the briny water in their shells as a sauce.